otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/06-testing.md

 - `mocha`: Refers to the Mocha testing framework.
 - `--timeout 10000`: Sets the test suite timeout to 10,000 milliseconds (10 seconds).
 This means that if a test takes longer than this duration, it will be marked as failed.
 - `--exit`: Forces Mocha to exit after all tests have completed running.

+# Formative Assessment

+Continue working on the **formative assessments** branch.

+If you get stuck on any of the following tasks, feel free to use **ChatGPT** permitting, you are aware of the following:

+- If you provide **ChatGPT** with a prompt that is not refined enough, it may generate a not-so-useful response
+- Do not trust **ChatGPT's** responses blindly.
+You must still use your judgement and may need to do additional research to determine if the response is correct
+- Acknowledge that you are using **ChatGPT**.
+In the **README.md** file, please include what prompt(s) you provided to **ChatGPT** and how you used the response(s) to help you with your work

+## Task 1

+Add the code above.

+## Task 2

+Create a suite of tests for the `Departments` model.

+# Formative Assessment Submission

+Create a new pull request and assign **grayson-orr** to review your submission.
+Please don't merge your own pull request.